mjavadmt/IUST-DataTransmission/README.md

 ![noised Image](NoiseRemover/noisyImage.jpg)

 ## Nyquist Sampling
 This project was also implemented in Matlab.
 The source file of this project was audio file in *wav* format and we must sample the file without losing the quality of audio.
 Based on Nyquist theorem we should sample the beyond 2 times max frequency.
+I also drew histogram plot to show voice signal distribution
 ![Nyquist](NyquistSampling/Nyquist.png)